No description

 • Container-aware grouping — maps processes to containers via cgroup paths

-• Energy & carbon scoring — estimates per-run energy (Wh) and CO2 (gCO2eq) using the TEADS power model
+• Energy & carbon scoring — estimates per-run energy (Wh) and CO2 (gCO2eq) using the TEADS power model with Energy Charts real-time generation data (primary), FfE projection (DE-only fallback), static table (last resort)

 • Web UI — browse metrics, sizing recommendations, and overrides at /ui